GoogleCloudPlatform/bigquery-utils/views/audit/README.md

     build dashboards.

 #### Usage Examples
-Change all occurrences of `project_id.dataset_id.table_id` to the full path to the view.
+Change all occurrences of `YOUR_VIEW` to the full path to the view.

 * Run this query to see job name, query, create time, start time, end time, job runtime, count of inserted rows and deleted rows, and total billed bytes